What are 3D Molding Polylines and how can they be used?

 In this example, the CA-24 chair rail profile is used.

-Set the Height and Width of the molding to be the thickness and depth of the frame desired for the mirror then click OK and take a camera view to see the results.
+Set the Width and Height of the molding to be the thickness and depth of the frame desired for the mirror.

 In this example, the Width is set to 5/8" and the Height is set to 3".

 Specify any other properties such as the profile's rotation and offset.

 The ability to reflect a molding profile is not available in X12 and prior versions.

 Select the Materials panel to choose an appropriate material for the molding profile, then click OK to close the dialog and confirm the changes.

 Take a Camera view to see the results.